Tier-Psychologie. Ist das Tier eine Maschine oder ein sensitives Wesen?: Contents

 The behavior that can be observed from animals is merely driven by their instincts.
 Whereas humans are able to suppress their drives through willpower that is given by their soul, animals' behavior can be explained solely by their instincts that are triggered by the environment.
 The noises, for example, that animals make are driven by their instincts.
 Animals with less pronounced instincts, will also make less noises.
 The mechanic reaction to the environment through instincts without own intentions goes back to the mechanistic view Knickenberg is portraying of animals.

-Knickenberg also focuses on the topic of learning.
-Because both animals and humans are capable to learn, this quality must lie in the brain and not in the soul.
-However, animals are more restricted in they way they learn.
+Knickenberg also focuses on the topic of learning] Because both animals and humans are capable to learn, this quality must lie in the brain and not in the soul.
+However, animals are more restricted in the way they learn.
 Because they are not in possession of a soul, they cannot learn from fantasy, nor can they reflect on their experiences and make decisions based on that.
 Animals are only able to learn based on their instincts.
 They can only learn passively (i.e. animals need to be exposed to something repeatedly in their environment).
 For animals, the brain only reacts to specific objects in their environment, namely those that trigger their instincts.
 Dogs for example, are taught in a way that something (e.g. pain) that is connected to their instincts (i.e. that evokes a behavioral reaction) will be paired with something else (e.g. the noise of a whistle) in order to evoke the behavioral reaction of pain when only blowing the whistle after the training is complete.
 Giving dogs a name works the same way.
 Calling a dog by his name while playing and feeding him, connects the name to the social drive of the animal.
 This leads to the dog approaching the owner as soon as the dog is called by his name.
 Therefore, learning in animals is the result of shaping their instincts.
 In some animals, like dogs, instinct can be shaped in a way to tame them, whereas for other animals it is not possible to make them associate sensations from their environment to their instincts.

 Knickenberg rounds up his book by summarizing the message of his writings.
 He imposes that a mechanistic view on animals is beneficial for Christianity and does not contradict it because it allows an even clearer distinction between humans and animals.
 He also refers back to the idea of intelligent design.
 Defining nature as being a complex mechanism increases the power of God, because no one else is able to create such a well designed and working machinery.